benwiz/graphics/README.md

   - Thoughts about training
     - I will have to create the inputs.
 Maybe the simplest way to get started is to use OpenCV to detect edges.

+- Two types of results
+    - Results reminiscent of great artists
+    - Totally abstract results
+    - Remember, both the drawer and over/underfitting the model will impact the results

+## Notes

+- An essentially identical project I came across https://affinelayer.com/pixsrv/
+    - I'd like to focus more on creating art than

 ## To Do

 - Find another pre-trained pix2pix model and save it locally